bmarkowitz/nhl-api-cli/README.md

 ## Current Features

 - Displays a basic entry-point menu
-- Access team info from /teams/ID endpoint
+- Access team info from /teams/ID
+- View basic info for team's previous game

 ## Short-Term Features
 - Access a list of all teams